EpicLizard1000/Hollow-Night-Social-Battery-HUD/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+### Hollow Night Social Battery HUD

+This is a Social battery meter with a HUD based from Hollow Night i made this during a late night coding session (you can NEVER beat a late night coding (unless i is outdoors)) it is written in nextjs and no tailwind it has fully custom CSS - Leo :)